Fitus/Zaloha.sh/DOCUMENTATION.md

 <pre>
-Standard security practices should be followed on environments exposed to potential attackers: Potential attackers should not be allowed to modify the command line that invokes Zaloha, the PATH variable, bash init scripts or other items that may influence how Zaloha works and invokes operating system commands.
+Standard security practices should be followed on environments exposed to potential attackers: Potential attackers should not be allowed to modify the command line that invokes Zaloha, the PATH variable, BASH init scripts or other items that may influence how Zaloha works and invokes operating system commands.

 Further, the following security threats arise from backup of a directory that is